klinecharts/KLineChart/docs/en-US/guide/data-integration.md

 }: DataLoaderGetBarsParams) => void | Promise<void>
 ```

-You can read it as:
+You can understand it as:

-- the chart tells you which range it needs
+- The chart tells you which segment of data it needs right now
-- you request the backend or cache
+- You request the backend or cache
-- you send the result back through `callback(...)`
+- You return the result through `callback(...)`

-Key fields:
+Key meanings:

 - `type`
-  - `init`: initial load. `timestamp = null` at this time.
+  - `init`: triggered after initialization or after switching symbol/period.
+At this time `timestamp = null`.
-  - `forward`: load earlier candles on the left boundary.
+  - `forward`: used to load older data on the left boundary, usually triggered when dragging to the left boundary.
-  - `backward`: load later candles on the right boundary.
+  - `backward`: used to load newer data on the right boundary, usually triggered when dragging to the right boundary.
+  - The exact meaning depends on how your data API is implemented.
 - `timestamp`
+  - `forward`: usually the `timestamp` of the current leftmost bar
+  - `backward`: usually the `timestamp` of the current rightmost bar
   - `init`: `null`
-  - other values: reference timestamp near the current boundary
 - `callback(data, more)`
   - `data`: `KLineData[]`
-  - `more`: whether there is more data on each side
+  - `more`: tells the chart whether there is more data on the left or right boundary
-    - you can pass `boolean` (same for both sides)
+    - You can pass `boolean` to mean both sides are the same
-    - or `{ forward?: boolean, backward?: boolean }` to control each side
+    - Or pass an object `{ forward?: boolean, backward?: boolean }` to control each side separately

-Most common implementation:
+The most common implementations are:

-- `init`: fetch a recent chunk of history
+- `init`: load a recent chunk of historical data
-- `forward`: fetch older candles using the left boundary `timestamp`
+- `forward`: load older data using the left boundary `timestamp`
-- `backward`: fetch newer candles using the right boundary `timestamp`
+- `backward`: load newer data using the right boundary `timestamp`

-If your API only supports backward-looking pagination, it is fine to first implement only `init` and `forward`.
+If your API only supports backward pagination in one direction, you can start by correctly handling only `init` and `forward`.

-### How to Return `more`
+#### How `more` Should Be Returned

-`more` does not mean “how much data was returned this time”.
-It means “is there still more data in this direction”.
+The purpose of `more` is not to tell the chart "how much data was returned this time", but to tell it "whether there is more data in this direction".

 For example:

-- if older data still exists, return `callback(bars, { forward: true })`
+- After requesting older data, if the backend can continue paging, return `callback(bars, { forward: true })`
-- if you already reached the earliest page, return `callback(bars, { forward: false })`
+- After requesting older data, if the earliest page has been reached, return `callback(bars, { forward: false })`
-- if you do not need separate control for both directions, you can also return `callback(bars, false)`
+- If you do not need separate control for left and right, you can also return `callback(bars, false)`

 A practical rule is:

-- if the backend returns fewer items than your page size, that direction usually has no more data
+- If the backend returns fewer items than your page size, that direction usually has no more data
-- if the backend gives you `hasMore` or `nextCursor`, prefer that backend result
+- If the backend explicitly returns `hasMore` or `nextCursor`, prefer the backend result

+#### getBars Data Merge
+- `type: 'init'`: clears existing data and replaces it with the new array.
+- `type: 'forward'`: prepends the new data to the front of the array to fill older bars on the left.
+- `type: 'backward'`: appends the new data to the end of the array to fill newer bars on the right.
+- `more` only affects whether future left/right pagination can continue to be triggered.

-### getBars Implementation Tips
+#### getBars Implementation Suggestions

-- Do not return unsorted data
+- Do not return unsorted data directly from `getBars`
-- Try to avoid duplicate timestamps
+- Try to avoid returning duplicate timestamps
-- If the API fails, do not silently swallow the error and also skip callback handling
+- If the API fails, at minimum do not catch the error and then return nothing
-- If requests can race, only keep the latest result for the current symbol/period
+- If you have concurrent requests, it is best to keep only the latest result for the current symbol/period

-## Data merge rules (historical pagination + real-time)

-Understanding “data merge” helps you implement correct pagination and real-time pushing.

-### Historical merge (`getBars` returning `KLineData[]`)

-- `type: 'init'`：clear existing data and replace it with the new array.
-- `type: 'forward'`：prepend the new data (left side / earlier candles).
-- `type: 'backward'`：append the new data (right side / later candles).
-- `more` only controls whether pagination is allowed to continue on the left/right side.

-### Real-time merge (`subscribeBar` callback returning a single `KLineData`)

-When the chart receives one real-time candle, it merges by comparing `data.timestamp` to the current last candle:

-- `data.timestamp` is greater：append as a new last candle
-- `data.timestamp` is equal：overwrite the last candle
-- `data.timestamp` is smaller：ignore it (no insertion)

-## subscribeBar: Real-Time Single-Candle Updates
+### subscribeBar Subscribes to Real-Time Single-Record Updates

-The chart calls `subscribeBar` only after the `init` `getBars` callback is completed (i.e., after historical data is ready).
+The chart calls `subscribeBar` only after the `init` callback of `getBars` has completed, which means after historical data is ready.

-Signature:
+The signature of `subscribeBar`:

 ```ts
 subscribeBar: ({